2017 Fatah–Hamas Agreement

 The 2017 Fatah–Hamas Agreement is a reconciliation agreement signed between Fatah and Hamas on 12 October 2017.
 The agreement was brokered by Egypt, and signed in Cairo.
 The deal was signed by the leader of the Fatah delegation Azzam al-Ahmad and Hamas deputy politburo chief Salah al-Arouri.

+Leading up to the agreement, Hamas announced on 17 September 2017 that it was dissolving its Supreme Administrative Committee in response to Egypt's efforts as part of the Fatah–Hamas reconciliation process.

+Hamas was due to hand over control of Gaza by 1 December 2017.
+Both Hamas and Fatah requested Egypt that takeover be delayed to 10 December.

 As at January 2018, the parties have failed to implement the deal, arguing over the interpretation of its details and missing deadlines it set.
 The most contested issue between Hamas and Fatah is the future of the weapons of terrorist groups in Gaza.
 Hamas has said it will not accept any group conceding its weapons.
 Meanwhile, PA President and Fatah Chairman Mahmoud Abbas has said he would only agree to a scenario in which the PA security forces control all of Gaza's weapons.

 In early March 2018, an Egyptian security delegation was to arrive in Gaza to follow up on the stalled reconciliation efforts.
-Hamas was due to hand over control of Gaza by 1 December 2017.
-Both Hamas and Fatah requested Egypt that takeover be delayed to 10 December.